aparo/pyes/docs/guide/reference/api/search/indices-types.rst

 Indices Types
 =============

-The search API can be applied to multiple types within an index, and across multiple indices.
+The search API can be applied to multiple types within an index, and across multiple indices with support for the :ref:`multi index syntax <es-guide-reference-api-multi-index>`.
 For example, we can search on all documents across all types within the twitter index:

 .. code-block:: js